neo-project/docs/en-us/sc/tutorial.md

    ![](http://docs.neo.org/images/2017-05-15_11-28-29.jpg)

-The above diagram is the system architecture diagram of the small ant virtual machine (AVM), where the deployment in the dashed box is the core of the virtual machine.
+The above diagram is the system architecture diagram of the smallNEOvirtual machine (AVM), where the deployment in the dashed box is the core of the virtual machine.

 #### Execute engine